Why is ovulation important?

 Basal Body Temperature (BBT)

-BBT is used to help you figure out when you've ovulated.
+BBT is used to help you figure out if and when you've ovulated.
 This temperature is your body's lowest temperature that's usually taken in the morning, right before you get out of bed.

-When ovulation occurs, your progesterone begins to rise and cases temperature increase.
-The increase is not significantly large (0.4-0.8F), but indicates when you've ovulated.
+When ovulation occurs, your progesterone begins to rise and causes a temperature increase.
+The increase is not significantly large (0.3-0.6°C or 0.5-1.0°F), but indicates when you've ovulated.
 The temperature increases lasts for about 10-14 days.
+BBT is best when you track your entire cycle so you can learn when exactly your fertile window is.

 Check out my post outlining how to track your temperature!